msayson/ruby_sqs_queue_wrapper/README.md

 SqsQueue is a wrapper library for the AWS SQS SDK for Ruby, primarily written to test and verify behaviour.

-This was written for educational purposes only and is not intended for production use, however, you may reuse code samples for any purpose.
+This was written for educational purposes only and is not intended for production use.
+This library is released under the MIT license, so feel free to reuse code samples for any purpose.

 ## Installation